darianicoleduduna/InkScan/README.md

 - **Upload handwritten images**
   Users can upload images (JPG, JPEG, PNG) containing handwritten text for analysis.

+- **Image rotation correction**
+  The app finds the angle of rotation of the uploaded picture and corrects it, using the orientation of the handwritten text.

 - **Handwriting recognition from images**
   The application automatically extracts handwritten text from images using advanced OCR models.